KevinWorkman/HappyCoding/tutorials/android/_posts/2018-01-15-activities.md

 onDestroy() was called.
 Changing config :false
 ```

-There are actually even more lifecycle events, and you can check them out [here](https://developer.android.com/guide/components/activities/activity-lifecycle.html).
-You can read more about `Activity` class functions [here](https://developer.android.com/reference/android/app/Activity.html).
+There are actually even more lifecycle events, and you can check them out [Android - Activity_Life_Cycle](https://developer.android.com/guide/components/activities/activity-lifecycle.html).
+You can read more about `Activity` class functions [Android - Activity](https://developer.android.com/reference/android/app/Activity.html).
 But if all of this sounds complicated, don't worry: most activities will only have to override a couple of these functions.

 For example, a simple activity might just override the `onCreate()` function and none of the others.
 This is how the example apps we've already seen work.
 A more advanced activity might override the `onPause()` function to save some state and the `onResume()` function to load it.
 But for now, just know that you only have to override the `onCreate()` function and can figure out the rest as you need them.